anirudh2/code-katas/README.md

 # code-katas

-A code kata a software development exercise where one or more developers seek to regularly **practice** new skills within a fixed amount of time, the kata practice session.
+A code kata a software development exercise where a
+developer seeks to regularly **practice** new skills within a fixed amount of time, the kata practice session.

-The code variant of a kata dervies from the karate kata, an exercise focusing on repetition of a form with incremental improvement every time a form is repeated.
+The code variant of a kata derives from the karate kata, an exercise focusing on repetition of a form with incremental improvement every time a form is repeated.